callowayproject/bump-my-version/docs/reference/configuration.md

 === "TOML"

-    TOML allows us to specify the files using an [array of tables.](https://toml.io/en/v1.0.0#array-of-tables) TOML configuration files add two configuration fields to each file configuration: `filename` and `glob`.
+    TOML allows us to specify the files using an [array of tables.](https://toml.io/en/v1.0.0#array-of-tables) TOML configuration adds two fields to each file configuration: `filename` and `glob`.
 These fields are mutually exclusive: if you specify a value for both, only the `glob` value is used.

-    For example, to change `coolapp/__init__.py` with the defaults, and alter `CHANGELOG.md` in twice:
+    For example, to change `coolapp/__init__.py` with the defaults and alter `CHANGELOG.md` twice:

     ```toml
     [[tool.bumpversion.files]]